Take your French to the next level — and experience the language and the culture in an entirely new way.

 Enrich your career and become a global citizen through languages and cultures.

 Shenandoah University’s Department of Languages and Cultural Studies seeks to prepare students to be true Global Citizens.
-In addition to instruction in Spanish, French, German and English as a Second Language, we promote community service in the target language and study abroad opportunities around the world.
+In addition to instruction in Spanish, French, German and Mandarin, we promote community service in the target language and study abroad opportunities around the world.

 In today’s global marketplace, languages are a valuable addition to your résumé, opening doors to better career opportunities and higher salaries.